-All employees who work on the pool deck and/or change rooms shall have one hundred percent (100%) of the cost of appropriate footwear defrayed to a maximum of fifty dollars (\$50.00) by the City, as wear dictates.
+All employees who work on the pool deck and/or change rooms shall have one hundred percent (100%) of the cost of appropriate footwear to a maximum of eighty-five dollars (\$85.00) by the City, as wear dictates.

-(c) By-law Enforcement Footwear and Uniforms
+(c) By-law Enforcement & RCMP Guards Footwear and Uniforms

-Regular By-law Enforcement Officers, without cost to the employees, shall be provided with a full uniform, including footwear.
+Regular By-law Enforcement Officers and RCMP Guards, without cost to the employees, shall be provided with a full uniform, including footwear.
 The contents of the uniform shall be determined by the City.

-25.13 Surveyor's Vest
+25.12 Surveyor's Vest